Run, Debug, Terminate Tests

-- Using the main toolbar:
+Using the main toolbar:

-- Select the necessary run/debug configuration from the list on the main toolbar.
+Select the necessary run/debug configuration from the list on the main toolbar.

-- Click Run or Debug to the right of the list.
-(Alternatively, choose Run | Run (Shift+F10) or (Shift+F9) from the main menu.)
+Click Run or Debug to the right of the list.
+(Alternatively, go to (Shift+F10) or (Shift+F9) on the main menu.)

-- Using a context menu:
+Using a context menu:

-- To run/debug a unit test, you can also use the gutter icons.
+To run/debug a unit test, you can also use the gutter icons.
 Click icon to run a single test, or icon to run all tests from the suit (fixture, in case of Google Test): Note: following the first run of a test, the gutter icons indicate the test state: success ( icon) or failed ( icon), as in below example: